NithinKalidas/Appian/Generic.md

 Easy change management
 Easy debugging
 Reduced number of lines per interface

 ##  .
-What are the things to be checked during deployment?
-Missing Precedents
-Security Summary
-Proper exporting of all objects
-Inspecting all objects and fixing issues if any Importing the objects

-##  .
 What is a customization file?
 The customization file is used to provide values to the environmental constant and connected systems when deploying to another environment so that the value changed isn't missed.